Find a book in the Library

 The shelfmark is the combination of letters and numbers you find next to each item on .

-On Library Search, you will find the shelfmark listed next to 'Available in Library' e.g. PS 3505.H3224 B54 1970
+On Library Search, you will find the shelfmark listed next to 'Available in Library' e.g. PS 3505.H3224 B54 1973

 2. Check the range guides on the shelving stacks

-For example, if you're looking for PS 3505.H3224 B54 1970, it would be in the first stack, as it falls within the range PS 3505 to PS 3515.
+If you're looking for PS 3505.H3224 B54 1973 for example, it would be in the stack on the right in this image as it falls within the range PS 3503 to PS 3511.

 3. Check for additional letters